| |

 The Pingo Canadian Landmark features 8 of the 1350 pingos found in the region, including Ibyuk Pingo.
 Ibyuk is the tallest pingo in Canada and the second tallest in the world.
 It reaches a height of 49 meters (161 feet) and extends 300 meters (984 feet) above its base.

-Finally, Pingos have served as a navigational aid for the Inuvialuit on land and water for centuries.
-They are a convenient land height for spotting caribou in the tundra or whales off the coast.
+Finally, Pingos have served as navigational aids for the Inuvialuit on land and water for centuries.
+They are a convenient height on land for spotting caribou in the tundra or whales off the coast.

 Pingo Canadian Landmark